Open Now — 24/7 Plumbing

 Step 8: Test the Flush

 With the tank refilled, it’s time to test your work.
-Flush the toilet a few times to ensure the new flapper is functioning correctly.
+Flush the toilet a few times to ensure the new flapper functions correctly.
 Observe the flapper’s movement and make sure it lifts fully and seals properly after each flush.
 Also, check the bowl for any signs of leaks or weak flushes.

 If everything is working as it should, congratulations!
 You’ve successfully replaced your toilet flapper and resolved the leaky toilet issue.